lit/lit/packages/labs/ssr-react/README.md

 To get React SSR to deeply render Lit components, we'll need React JSX code to call an enhanced version of `createElement()` provided by this package.
 The way to achieve this depends on your project configuration.

-### Using the Classic Runtime JSX Transform

-The classic JSX transform replaces JSX expressions with `React.createElement()` function calls.
-In the default mode, it requires that `React` is imported and available in the scope of the JSX file.

-This package provides a couple different ways to handle the classic runtime:

-#### Monkey patching `React.createElement()` (recommended)
+### Monkey patching React element creation (recommended)

-This package provides a module that, when imported in a server environment, has the side-effect of monkey patching `React.createElement()` to be enhanced to add the declarative shadow DOM output to registered custom elements.
-This can be imported at the entry point of the application before `React` is imported.
+This package provides the `@lit-labs/ssr-react/enable-lit-ssr.js` module which, when imported in a server environment, has the side-effect of monkey patching `React.createElement()` and runtime JSX functions to be enhanced to add the declarative shadow DOM output to registered custom elements.
+This can be imported at the entry point of the application before `React` is imported or any JSX containing Lit components is written.

 ```js
 // index.js